Toward Unsupervised Test Scenario Extraction for Automated Driving Systems from Urban Naturalistic Road Traffic Data: Scenario Extraction Method

 \subsubsection{Key Frame Calculation}

-This step comprises the determination of the point in time or frame, respectively, of the corresponding concrete scenario (key frame), which is used for the subsequent construction of the different grid channels defining a scenario tensor.
+This step comprises the determination of the point in time or frame, respectively, of the corresponding concrete scenario (key frame), which is used for the subsequent construction of the discrete, multi-channel grid structure, referred to as scenario tensor.
 On the one hand, the determination of this key frame should be applicable as generically as possible to all relevant ego-challenger combinations identified.
-On the other hand, the snapshot of the scenario created on the basis of the key frame should capture the distinguishing characteristics of the specific scenario category as accurately as possible.
+On the other hand, the snapshot of the scenario created based on the key frame should capture the distinguishing characteristics of the specific scenario category as accurately as possible.

-Our investigations have shown that a computation based on the maximum of the yaw rate of the ego~$\dot{\varphi}_{\text{e,max}}$ or challenger~$\dot{\varphi}_{\text{c,max}}$ within the specific concrete scenario entails the best compromise on robustness and computational effort.
-In detail, first the maximum yaw rates of the RU involved in a concrete scenario are calculated for all ego-challenger combinations within the intersecting scenarios.
+Our investigations have shown that a computation based on the maximum of the yaw rate of the ego~$\dot{\varphi}_{\text{e,max}}$ or challenger~$\dot{\varphi}_{\text{c,max}}$ within the specific concrete scenario entails the best results.
+In detail, first, the maximum yaw rates of the road users involved in a concrete scenario are calculated for all ego-challenger combinations within the intersecting scenarios.
 Then, the maximum of the respective yaw rate value set is calculated.
 In case of~$\dot{\varphi}_{\text{e,max}}\geq\dot{\varphi}_{\text{c,max}}$, the frame associated with~$\dot{\varphi}_{\text{e,max}}$ is used to construct the scenario tensor.
-Since the construction of the scenario tensor is always done with respect to the ego-vehicle state, in case of~$\dot{\varphi}_{\text{e,max}}<\dot{\varphi}_{\text{c,max}}$, a shift of time to the associated challenger frame has to take place.
-In Fig.~\ref{fig_keyframe}, the resulting key frames are implicitly shown by the exemplary occupancy grid channels for two concrete scenarios.
+Since the construction of the scenario tensor is always done with respect to the ego-vehicle state, in case of~$\dot{\varphi}_{\text{e,max}}<\dot{\varphi}_{\text{c,max}}$, a shift of time to the associated challenger frame must take place.
+In the lower part of Figure~\ref{fig_keyframe} the resulting key frames are implicitly shown by the exemplary occupancy grid channels, which originate from two concrete scenarios visualized in the upper part of Figure~\ref{fig_keyframe}.